-Cardinals’ Murray Now The Second Highest Paid QB
+Cardinals’ Murray Now the Second Highest Paid QB

 Murray’s Offseason Woes Following Early Playoff Exit

-Following a collapse of the Cardinals after losing six of their last ten games, Murray now seems ready to put it all behind him and prepare for a revenge tour in 2022.
-Murray stated in an interview with ESPN’s Chris Mortensen that he was embarrassed by the team’s playoff loss, and felt he was unfairly scapegoated for how the season ended.
+Following a collapse in which the Cardinals after losing six of their last 10 games, Murray seems to be preparing for a revenge tour in 2022.
+Murray said in a February interview with ESPN’s Chris Mortensen that he was embarrassed by the team’s playoff loss and felt he was unfairly scapegoated for how the season ended.

-Shortly after, Murray took to Twitter to clear up his position on the rumors:
+The next day, Murray took to Twitter to clear up his position on the rumors, saying, “All of this nonsense is not what I’m about, never has been, never will be.”

-Then on Feb.
-28, Murray returned to Twitter to express his interest in receiving a long-term contract extension with the franchise that drafted him first overall in 2019, following a Heisman trophy-winning season with the Oklahoma Sooners:
+Then on February 28, Murray’s agent, Erik Burkhardt, tweet about his client’s his desire for a long-term contract extension with the franchise that drafted him first overall in 2019 following a Heisman trophy-winning season with the Oklahoma Sooners.

-The period between February and now showed that anything was possible, and even drew skepticism on the future of Murray in Arizona at times.
-For the Cardinals’ faithful, today was a good day, and they can now prioritize the season ahead.
+“He absolutely wants to be your long term QB,” Burkhardt wrote in a statement.

+For the Cardinals’ faithful, July 21 was a good day because it resolved long-simmering uncertainty.

-Murray, who is 24 has been inching towards his prime and this year could be the year he breaks into his own.
-His completion percentage, yards per pass attempt, and quarterback rating has improved each year of his young career.
-On top of winning offensive rookie of the year in 2019, he has been a member of the pro bowl team for the past two seasons.
+Murray, 24, has been inching toward his prime, and this year could be the year he breaks out as an elite quarterback.
+His completion percentage, yards per pass attempt and quarterback rating have improved each season of his three-year career.
+On top of winning Offensive Rookie of the Year in 2019, he has been a member of the Pro Bowl team for the past two seasons.

 Following a season where Murray threw for 24 touchdowns, 3,787 yards, and 10 interceptions, there is an improvement to be made.
 With a player of Murray’s caliber, it is paramount that he takes another leap in his fourth season, and his teammates will be counting on him to lead them to the promised land.
 Finishing at 11-6 in 2021, Arizona under Murray had improved by three wins each season.
 If he continues to build off that trend this season, a first-round bye and super bowl appearance could be waiting in the distance.